April 14 – 16, 2026 | Frankfurt/Hanau, Germany

 Vita

 Volker Sander has been head of the Vehicle Safety Department of ADAC, which includes active safety, passive safety and accident research, since 2010.
 Before that, from 1999-2007 he was in charge of the construction of ADAC’s crash test lab as a team manager.
-From 2007-2010 he lead the Passive Safety Department of ADAC.
+From 2007-2010 he led the Passive Safety Department of ADAC.
 At Euro NCAP he is a member of the Board of Directors and chairman of the frontal impact working group.
 In addition to that he is member of the side impact working group, the technical working group and the ratings group of Euro NCAP.
 He is also lecturer for vehicle safety at the University of Applied Sciences in Munich.

 Dr.-Ing.
 Patrick Seiniger